AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Streams organize data brought from another system into OCS.
 To define a stream, you must first define a type, which specifies the structure of the data you want to stream into an OCS namespace.
 Every stream has a unique identifier.
 You can have many streams based on the same type, but each stream must have its own unique identifier.

-There are two sources of data for streams:

-* Data already stored for a type - In OCS, information for a stream is stored together in an ordered sequence so it is extremely fast to store new values or retrieve existing data from the sequence.
-* Data sent to OCS - The type associated with a stream defines the structure of data being sent to OCS.

 There are multiple techniques for sending data to OCS.
 See [Data Collection](#data-collection).

 Each stream is associated with a namespace.
 You can associate one or more streams with the same namespace.
-However, to move data between namespaces, you must read data out from one namespace and read it back into another namespace.
+However, to move data between namespaces, you must read data out from one namespace and write it into another namespace.
 You can categorize streams using metadata, which is a dictionary of key value pairs used to store additional information.
 Metadata is not real-time information, and it is not updated at high frequency.
 Typically, metadata is static information that provides context for a stream.

 You can also use tags to assign information to a stream.
 A tag is a string value.
 For example, a tag might identify a region.